-"[Saying someone is] attention-seeking is used as a weapon nowadays," says Lexx Brown-James, Ed.D., LMFT, a sexologist and media consultant.
+"[Saying someone is] attention-seeking is used as a weapon nowadays," says Dr Lexx Brown-James, licensed therapist, sexologist and media consultant.
 "It's a sword used to defend folks when they feel annoyed and often do not want to meet the needs of another person.
-To say [someone’s behavior] is attention-seeking somehow gives them permission to ignore whatever the need being stated is at the time."
+To say [someone’s behaviour] is attention-seeking somehow gives them permission to ignore whatever the need being stated is at the time."

 Attention-seeking behaviour has ultimately gotten a bad reputation due to its connection with mental illness, and not all attention-seeking is pathological.

-Over and over again in secondary school, even college, I heard friends use phrases like "they just want attention" when a classmate broke down crying, had sex with multiple people, or even just had a loud voice and big personality.
+Over and over again in secondary school, even college, I heard friends use phrases like "attention whore" or "they just want attention" when a classmate broke down crying, had sex with multiple people or even just had a loud voice and big personality.
 I felt like I had to avoid being the "pick me" girl who was "too much" at a party, whether it was because her clothes were "too revealing" or she was "too loud" and "taking up too much space".

-"How many times as a femme have I been called intense?" says Lucie Fielding, licensed mental health counselor associate from the Washington State Department of Health, therapist, educator, and author of Trans Sex.
+"How many times as a femme have I been called intense?" says Lucie Fielding, licensed mental health counsellor associate from the Washington State Department of Health, therapist, educator and author of Trans Sex.
 "I’m called 'too much' or 'too intense' and that allows people to dismiss me and dismiss what I have to say because it’s delivered in an emotional way."

-I internalized the idea that having big emotions, being feminine, and even being sexual was asking for attention, and that asking for attention made me shallow, annoying, and self-centered.
+I internalised the idea that having big emotions, being feminine and even being sexual was asking for attention, and that asking for attention made me shallow, annoying and self-centred.
 So I suppressed my need for it, which took a toll on my relationships.

 When you suppress your desire for attention, "you learn that your needs and your desires are not important or that they’re too much, and that can breed resentment, and it can breed a sense in your partner that there is something you want but you’re withholding [it]," says Fielding.

 While attention-seeking has a bad rap, there’s nothing to be ashamed of in wanting attention.
 In fact, attention-seeking "is about advocating for needs," says Fielding.
 "People seek attention in order to seek connection."
-Brown-James agrees: "Being seen, heard, understood, and validated is part of how humans thrive."
+Dr Lexx agrees: "Being seen, heard, understood and validated is part of how humans thrive."

 Even though attention is an essential part of creating meaning and connection in our lives, many of us still feel shame about our desire for attention and struggle to ask for it.
-Brown-James explains: "Attention-seeking behavior has ultimately gotten a bad reputation due to its connection with [mental health struggles], and not all attention-seeking is pathological."
-The idea that wearing revealing clothes, flirting, and expressing emotions is attention-seeking is also misogynistic, Fielding and Brown-James explain, and is used to dismiss women and femmes by labeling them "too much".
+Dr Lexx explains: "Attention-seeking behaviour has ultimately gotten a bad reputation due to its connection with mental illness, and not all attention-seeking is pathological."
+The idea that wearing revealing clothes, flirting and expressing emotions is attention-seeking is also misogynistic, Fielding and Dr Lexx explain, and is used to dismiss women and femmes by labelling them "too much".